-National Geographic Expeditions, the travel program of the National Geographic Society, was founded on the same belief in the importance of exploration that distinguishes the Society's 125-year history.
-Launched in 1999, National Geographic Expeditions now operates hundreds of trips each year, spanning all seven continents and more than 60 destinations.
-In providing unique opportunities to explore, our expeditions help fulfill the Society's mission: to inspire people to care about the planet.
+National Geographic Expeditions was founded on the same belief in the importance of exploration that distinguishes the National Geographic Society's 130-year history.
+Launched in 1999, National Geographic Expeditions now operates hundreds of trips each year, spanning all seven continents and more than 80 destinations.

-National Geographic Expeditions span the globe and are designed to reflect our travelers' broad spectrum of interests, from small-ship expeditions and classic train journeys to photography workshops and family adventures.
-When you travel with us, you'll enjoy boundless opportunities to be surrounded by natural wonders and exotic wildlife, to explore celebrated archaeological sites, to learn about different cultures and share in local traditions.
-A National Geographic expert or expert team accompanies each expedition, sharing their knowledge and passion for a region and making each experience enriching and unforgettable.
+National Geographic Expeditions span the globe and are designed to reflect our travelers' broad spectrum of interests.
+We travel on land, aboard small ships, along classic train routes, and in the comfort of a private jet, and we offer special trips for photographers, students, families, and independent travelers.
+When you travel with us on an expedition, you'll enjoy boundless opportunities to be surrounded by natural wonders and exotic wildlife, to explore celebrated archaeological sites, to learn about different cultures and share in local traditions.
+A National Geographic expert or expert team accompanies most expeditions, sharing their knowledge and passion for a region and making each experience enriching and unforgettable.

 We’ve partnered with G Adventures to offer National Geographic Journeys, small-group trips built on meaningful encounters with people and places, interactions with knowledgeable local guides, and fun!
 Each itinerary blends hands-on exploration with opportunities to forge human connections with people we meet all around the world.
 Usually limited to 16 or fewer travelers, National Geographic Journeys tours are accessibly priced and offer more free time and choices—with the structure and security of traveling in a small group.